August 14, 2024

 Conclusion

-In CNC machining, the correct selection of the cutting method is a key step to ensure machining accuracy, improve efficiency and extend tool life.
-By combining the shape, material properties and machining requirements of the workpiece, the flexible application of different strategies such as one-way cutting, reciprocating cutting, circular cutting or compound cutting can greatly optimize the machining process.
-Reasonable cutting methods can not only improve product quality, but also effectively reduce production costs and achieve higher economic benefits.
+In CNC machining, selecting the right cutting method is crucial for accuracy, efficiency, and tool life.
+By considering the workpiece shape, material, and requirements, using strategies like one-way, reciprocating, circular, or compound cutting can optimize the process.
+Reasonable cutting methods can not only improve product quality but also effectively reduce production costs and achieve higher economic benefits.
 Therefore, it is very important for every CNC machining engineer to deeply understand and master these skills.